FirelyTeam/firely-docs/firelyserver/deployment/yellowbutton.rst

 3. Did you change your Windows password after sharing your drive in Docker for Windows?
 If so, you need to reset your credentials in Docker for Windows.
 See :ref:`docker_win_shared_drives` for more information.
 4. Does Docker for Windows have enough resources to let Firely Server run its initialization within the designated time?
 You can give it more resources in the `Docker Advanced Settings`_.

 Still no luck?
-Please contact us on vonk@fire.ly.
+Please contact us on server@fire.ly.
 Please include:

 - the output of the Powershell script ./start-vonk-server.ps1
 - version info of Windows